Framework

 This assumes “clean URLs” as supported by most static site servers; /hello can also be accessed as /hello.html, and / can be accessed as /index and /index.html.
 (Some static site servers automatically redirect to clean URLs, but we recommend being consistent when linking to your site.)

-Projects should always have a top-level index.md; this is the root page of your project, and it’s what people visit by default.
+Apps should always have a top-level index.md in the source root; this is your app’s home page, and it’s what people visit by default.

 Pages can live in folders.
 For example: